doc97/GOAPer/docs/performance-analysis.md

 ## 22.03

 Scenario used: scenarioExplode
 Algorithm used: Naive algorithm
-Average of: 10 runs (in a for loop, is a bit faster than separate executions)
+Average time of: 10 runs (in a for loop, is a bit faster than separate executions)

 Iterations(n) and their results: